I am a research director at Inria, and the scientific leader of the Imagine team.

 1997 to 2000.

-In 2007, I joined Xtranormal Technologies in Montreal, where I became R&D director for virtual cinematography.
+In 2007, I was the R&D director for virtual cinematography at Xtranormal Technologies.
 My team created the patented “magicam” system, which was used to produce two million user-generated animation movies.

 Towards this goal, I investigate computational models of visual storytelling and movie-making.
 This leads to inspiring collaborations with the national film school (ENS Louis Lumière), Célestins Theatre in Lyon, University of Geneva, Bernard Stiegler’s Institut de Recherche et d’Innovation, and with companies UBICAST, Thalès-Angénieux and Binocle 3D.